Skip to content

 Item Description Corresponding Configuration Item

-Bind Listening address.
-Supports multiple, separated by commas BIND
+Bind Listening addresses.
+Supports multiple, separated by commas.
+BIND

 • 127.0.0.1:8099: Local network